Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/plugins/chain-plugin.md

 ## Description

-The `chain_plugin` is a core plugin required to process and aggregate chain data on an SYSIO node.
+The `chain_plugin` is a core plugin required to process and aggregate chain data on an Wire node.

 ## Usage